-FROM TERROR TO TRIUMPH – 20 Tips to Overcome the Fear of Public Speaking
+FROM TERROR TO TRIUMPH – 20 tips to overcome the fear of public speaking

-2. HAVE A CLEAR MENTAL PICTURE OF HOW YOU WANT TO BE
+4. FEEL HOW YOU WANT TO BE